SEIR-7-06/express-controllers/README.md

 // show route
 // this route will catch GET requests to /fruits/anyValue
-// and respond with a single the fruit router.get('/:fruitIndex', (req, res) => {
+// and respond with a single fruit router.get('/:fruitIndex', (req, res) => {
     res.send(fruits[req.params.fruitIndex]);
 });